 But really, it’s the wrong problem.
 Size matters a whole lot less than scalability.
 To see this, let’s tackle the Goldilocks problem head-on:

-In our most recent white paper, I mentioned a number of excuses organizations use to justify not using a 3PL.
-One excuse was that some organization feel their in-house resources are “bigger and better” than those offered by most 3PLs.
+In our white paper, we looked at the number of excuses organizations use to justify not using a 3PL.
+One excuse was that some organizations feel their in-house resources are “bigger and better” than those offered by most 3PLs.

 But you have to be really big for this to be the case.
 So much so that the “too big” tag won’t apply to most businesses.
 An analogy from the white paper is telling here: